 An obligation to consult on proposed laws that overwhelmingly relate to Aboriginal and Torres Strait Islander people, or which are 'special measures'.
-An expectation to consult on proposed laws and policies that significantly impact Aboriginal and Torres Strait Islander people.
-Ability to consult the relevant matter development process.
+An expectation to consult on proposed laws and policies that significantly impact Aboriginal and Torres Strait

-· Consultation should occur as early as possible in the development of relevant laws and policies, and throughout the
+- Ability to consult the National Voice on any relevant matter - · Consultation should occur as early as possible in the development of relevant laws and policies, and throughout the development process.